 - A rain jacket.
 Even if it’s not raining, the caves can be very cold and wet.
 Drops of water occasionally fall from the cave ceiling, so a little jacket will keep you comfortable.

 - A bathing suit.
-You’ll need this if you’re doing black water rafting for under your wet suit, and the Top 10 Holiday Park has a pool and spa bath.
+You’ll need this if you’re doing black water rafting for under your wet suit or soaking in the cedar tub after the Okohua cave.
+The Top 10 Holiday Park also has a pool and spa bath.
 You might also want to swim at Marokopa Beach.

 - A camera with long exposure feature.
 Most smartphones have this feature now, and it’s the only way to get a half-decent photo of these lil worms.
 If you have something you can use to stabilize the camera as well, like a tripod, that’ll improve the quality.